JamesnetGroup/jamesnet.foundation/README.md

 `Uno Platform` enables the creation of native applications across **Windows**, **macOS**, **Linux**, **iOS**, **Android**, and **WebAssembly** using a single codebase.
 It is ideal for targeting diverse platforms with consistent UI and shared logic.

 ### **WinUI 3: Modern Windows Applications**
-`WinUI 3` represents the next generation of Windows application development, providing modern APIs, improved performance, and more flexibility than its predecessors.
-It seamlessly integrates with the Windows App SDK for building cutting-edge desktop applications.
+`WinUI 3` represents the next generation of Windows application development, building upon the foundation of **UWP** with modern APIs, improved performance, and more flexibility.
+It is the go-to choice for creating desktop applications within the Windows ecosystem.

+### **UWP: Universal Windows Platform**
+`UWP` enables developers to build apps for a wide range of Windows devices.
+While its functionality is foundational to **WinUI 3**, it remains a viable option for developing modern Windows Store applications.

 ---